 3. Hopes, Prayers, and Moral Luck

 Denouement: Aristotle’s Sailors

 Pavlos Kontos is Professor of Philosophy at the University of Patras, Greece.
-Publications: Aristotle’s Moral Realism Reconsidered (Routledge: 2013), L’action morale chez Aristote (2002).
-Editor: Evil in Aristotle (2018), Phenomenology and the Primacy of the Political (2017), Gadamer et les Grecs (2005).
+Publications: Aristotle’s Moral Realism Reconsidered (2011), L’action morale chez Aristote (2002).
+Co-editor: Evil in Aristotle (2018), Phenomenology and the Primacy of the Political (2017), Gadamer et les Grecs (2005).

 "Let me conclude, therefore, with a note of warm approval.
 In drawing so extensively on Aristotle’s political thought in this monograph to illuminate aspects of the treatment of practical reason in the Nicomachean and Eudemian Ethics, Pavlos Kontos has done a great service.
 I hope and pray that scholars of Aristotle who write about these topics in the future will adopt the same enthusiasm for the Politics and the Rhetoric as they tend to show already for texts such as the De Anima and the Physics.
 In this book, they will find a model worthy of emulation."

 "Commentators on Aristotle's practical philosophy rarely find new topics … But Pavlos Kontos's book does find new and untrodden territory, and enlarges the scope of our understanding of Aristotle's practical philosophy … Each chapter can be read as an independent project, and put together they broaden and deepen significantly our understanding of Aristotle's practical philosophy.
 It is a most welcome addition to the literature on Aristotle's practical philosophy, and will benefit both students of Aristotle and those of contemporary practical philosophy."